ppresto/consul-learn/README.md

 # consul-learn

 # LAB 1
+Run echo app using socat.  start server in -dev mode, and start socat and web service proxies with minimal configuration.
+Verify the routing is working by testing the echo app.

 ## Run echo app
 This app will be used as the running service in these labs so be sure this is working.